sh-lee-prml/HierSpeechpp/README.md

 - Integrating each model for High-quality, High-diversity and High-fidelity Speech Synthesis Models

 ## LLM-based Models
 We hope to compare LLM-based models for zero-shot TTS baselines.
 However, there is no public-available official implementation of LLM-based TTS models.
 Unfortunately, unofficial models have a poor performance in zero-shot TTS so we hope they will release their model for a fair comparison and reproducibility and for our speech community.
-THB I could not tolerate the inference speed of VALL-E above 200 times slower than e2e models It takes 3 days ㅡㅡ to synthesize the full sentences of LibriTTS-test subsets.
+THB I could not tolerate the inference speed of unofficial VALL-E above 200 times slower than e2e models It takes 3 days ㅡㅡ to synthesize the full sentences of LibriTTS-test subsets.
 Even, the audio quality is so so so s oso bad.
 I hope MS to release their official source code.

 In my very personal opinion, VITS is still the best TTS model I have ever seen.
 But, I acknowledge that LLM-based models have much powerful potential for their creative generative performance from the large-scale dataset.